rabeehcv/React-Project/Notes.md

 Body: Some requests, like POST and PUT, may include a body which contains data to be sent to the server.
 For example, when submitting a form, the form data is usually included in the body of a POST request.

 When the server receives an HTTP request, it processes the request and sends back an HTTP response, which typically includes a status code indicating whether the request was successful or encountered an error, along with any data or content requested by the client.

+### JSON

+JSON (JavaScript Object Notation) is a lightweight, text-based format that is easy for humans to read and write and easy for machines to parse and generate.
+It is commonly used to represent structured data, like objects and arrays.
+JSON is natively supported in JavaScript, making it straightforward to convert JSON data into JavaScript objects and arrays.
+This allows us to easily manipulate and use the data in our application.
+Reading and parsing the response body as JSON is necessary to convert the raw response into a usable JavaScript object, enabling to work with the structured data returned by the server.